My Cargo Bike Review

-The benefits of cargo bikes are obvious; no petrol, no tax, exercise and they’re good for the environment.
-The price is a little off-putting at first, but with some research, it soon becomes obvious why owners are crazy about them (including me!) and why I think it is worth it.
+The benefits of cargo bikes are obvious; no petrol, no tax, great exercise and they’re good for the environment.
+The high price is a little off-putting at first, but with some research, it soon becomes obvious why owners are crazy about them (including me!) and why I think it is worth it.

 For our family, it just made sense.
-My young children were starting school and our house is a little too far for them to cycle themselves or to walk.
+My young children were starting school and our house is a little too far for them to cycle or walk.
 We really don't need a second car because we are close to everything we need (shops, friends, doctors, trains and buses).
 I'd also heard that parking at our new school is very difficult (like most places!).
 After a lot of research, I took the plunge and bought an electric cargo bike.
-And I don't regret it.
+And I don't regret it for a second!

 The children love going in the bike and it gets a lot of attention.
 Drivers often slow down and let us go before them.
 Once, a man actually stopped his car to take a photo!
 Elderly women have told me they wish they had one for their own children and old men will often cheer as we whizz past!

 Things you need to know before buying one

 - A cargo bike is really only feasible if you live quite close to your destination because changing or repairing a puncture, on your own, is tricky (as I discovered!).
 I won’t use the cargo bike for a ride of more than 20 minutes now in case I get another flat.
 I do use magic foam (as we call it) to get us back home but it's still a pain.
 Our ten minute school ride feels just about right in case we ever need to walk home.